DRAMCO/writing-scientific-papers-in-latex-tips-and-tricks/README.md

 ## Shortening a Paper

-### Showing the number of referenced citations
+### Biblatex hacks
 You can check how many times a certain reference is cited in the text.
 In this example every reference which is only cited once is colored red.
+The number of names shown in the bibliography can be altered by the `maxbibnames=1, minbibnames=1` option.

 ```latex
 \usepackage[backend=biber, style=ieee, citestyle=numeric-comp, maxcitenames=1,mincitenames=1, maxbibnames=1, minbibnames=1,isbn=false, doi=false,citecounter=true]{biblatex}